Case Recording

 - Shortly before a care leaver reaches the age of 21, they should be asked about whether they require ongoing advice and support.
 If they do require ongoing advice and support, the case should remain open.
 If not, the case may be closed.
 After the case has been closed care leavers may return to Hertfordshire to request advice and support by contacting the Customer Services Centre if needed.

-Recording Feedback from Children/Young People and Families After Case Closure
+Recording Feedback from Children/Young People and Families After Closure

 13. Records must be Retained after Closure

-The member of staff responsible for the case when the case is closed is responsible for ensuring that the file to be retained is in good order and that unnecessary items have been removed, for example, compliment slips, duplicate copies etc.
+The member of staff responsible for supporting the children/young people and families when their electronic file is closed is responsible for ensuring that the electronic file to be retained is in good order. (see above)

 14. Use of Computers at Home